beefoo/lclabs-jfp24/README.md

 ![Figma 5](documentation-aids/figma-5.gif?raw=true)

-Below is a gif of the web interface mockup

 At this stage, we consulted with the Digital Accessibility team before beginning work on translating the design to web technologies.
 From the Accessibility team, we were advised on optimally accessible color palettes and text fonts, on creating an adaptable design to the use of different screens and of different use of keyboards, and on including alternative text.

 The final web interface was built using the HTML, CSS, and Javascript languages.
 Certain features were prioritized and others dropped for the time frame.
 For more information on current and future web interface features, see [Features](#features).